-The application review process includes a review conducted by DHCD staff for basic eligibility requirements.
-Applications are then reviewed and scored by selected review panel.
-An independent panel will conduct a review of the approved applications to determine compliance with the Department's scoring criteria.
-The panel will forward the results of their review to the Department.
-Results of their review are sent to the Director, who will then conduct the final determination of projects to be considered for funding.
+The application review process includes a threshold review conducted by DHCD staff for basic eligibility requirements as described in the Request for Proposals.
+Applications are then reviewed and scored by a selected review panel.
+An independent review panel will conduct a review of the approved applications to determine compliance with the Department's scoring criteria.
+The panel will forward the results of its review to the Department.
+Results of the panel review are sent to the Director, who will then conduct the final determination of projects to be considered for funding.
+The projects considered will be subject to further underwriting.

-See the Request for Proposals, issued July 22, 2011, Section V and VI for detailed information on basic eligibility requirements and the scoring criteria.
+See the Request for Proposals, issued March 30, 2012, Section V and VI for detailed information on Eligibility Requirements and the Scoring Criteria.